jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 ### Updating setup.py

-Start by updating the dependency in your `setup.py` to the latest beta.
-To find the correct version number, go to the [releases page](https://github.com/jupyter-widgets/ipywidgets/releases) on Github and cycle through the tags until you see a tag called `7.0.0bx` or `7.0.0rcx`.
+Start by updating the dependency in your `setup.py` to the latest release.
+To find the correct version number, go to the [releases page](https://github.com/jupyter-widgets/ipywidgets/releases) on Github and cycle through the tags until you see the latest 7.0.0 tag.

 ### Updating package.json